ruben-machado/University-Projects/2. Data Warehouse Design and Business Intelligence Dashboarding/README.md

 ### 📊 **Reports and Dashboards**

-Following the establishment of the semantic model, reports and dashboards were developed to effectively address the business problem.
-Utilizing Microsoft Fabric, two table-based reports were created, including those built with Microsoft Report Builder.
+Following the establishment of the semantic model, a total of six reports were developed to effectively address the business problem.
+This includes four paginated reports, two created in Microsoft Fabric and two in Power BI Report Builder, providing structured, table-based insights.

-Additionally, Microsoft Power BI Desktop was used to design two interactive reports, incorporating advanced analytical features to provide deeper insights into the Fabridoce case.
-Each report consists of three pages:
+Additionally, two interactive dashboard-style reports were designed using Microsoft Power BI Desktop, using advanced analytical features for exploration of the Fabridoce case.
+Each Power BI report consists of three pages:

 - **Products Report: Covers Sales Overview, Product Performance, and Top 5 Products**